 A deeper look into the Yoga Sutras by a great yogi and spiritual master.
 The book consists of a commentary on the Sutras plus transcripts of some excellent lectures he gave on the topic of meditation.

-The Science of Yoga (I.K.
+The Science of Yoga (Dr. I.K.
 Taimni)

-An in-depth study of the Yoga Sutras by a well-known theosophical teacher.
+A thorough study of the Yoga Sutras by a well-known theosophical teacher.
 Dr. Taimni also wrote profound commentaries on various yogic/Shaivite scriptures which are recommended for serious students.

 Awareness (Anthony de Mello)